New park for Harold Park

 The City of Sydney has designed a new public park in Forest Lodge, extending the network of parklands along the harbour foreshore through to adjacent neighbourhoods.

-Work began in November 2015 and is scheduled to be open in November 2016, depending on the weather.
+Work began in November 2015.
+The park is scheduled to open in April 2017, depending on the weather.

 The design highlights the existing setting and history of the site while also providing space for ecological diversity, recreation and underground stormwater capture.